brohd11/Godot-Plugin-Exporter/export_ignore/doc/advanced_usage.md

 ### Remote Class

-You can get a single unamed script from outside of the plugin like this:
+You can get a single un-named script from outside of the plugin like this:

 ``` gdscript
 #! remote